impleum/ImpleumBitcoinFullNode/README.md

 dotnet run
 ```

-To run on the Stratis network:
+To run on the Impleum network:
 ```
 cd Impleum.ImpleumD
 dotnet run